-Agenzia per l’Italia Digitale (Agid) and the Institute of Information Science and Technologies "Alessandro Faedo" of the National Research Council of Italy (CNR-ISTI) have signed an agreement for the development of a system aimed at automatically monitoring the accessibility of websites of the Italian Public Administrations.
-The collaboration aims to contribute to the implementation of measure 1.4.2 of the PNRR, focused on improving the accessibility of digital services provided to the public.
+Agenzia per l’Italia Digitale (Agid) and the Institute of Information Science and Technologies "Alessandro Faedo" of the Italian National Research Council (CNR-ISTI) have signed an agreement for the development of a system aimed at automatically monitoring the accessibility of websites of the Italian Public Administrations.
+The collaboration aims to contribute to the implementation of measure 1.4.2 of the National Recovery and Resiliance Plan (PNRR), focused on improving the accessibility of digital services provided to the public.
 The agreement supports the evolution of the MAUVE ++ platform in order to provide public administrations with a system free of charge aimed at automatically verifying the accessibility of their sites.

 The importance of providing accessible Web applications for all, including people with cognitive or physical disabilities, has become increasingly recognised.
 This is confirmed by the indications provided by national and international legislations to support it.
 A major initiative to address such aspects is the EU Directive on the “Accessibility of the Websites and Mobile Applications of Public Sector Bodies” that came into force on 26/10/2016, also known as the Web Accessibility Directive (WAD), which establishes accessibility requirements for the websites and mobile applications of public sector bodies.
 One aspect that is particularly stimulated by this directive is monitoring, which should be done more systematically in terms of the number of Web pages involved, and with some level of frequency.

 In parallel, the guidelines for accessibility of Web Sites, which are developed by W3C in the Web Accessibility Initiative (WAI), are continuously evolving considering the need for better addressing the various possible disabilities and the evolution of Web Technologies.
 The current version (2.1) is structured into principles, guidelines, success criteria, and techniques, which have increased with respect to the previous versions.